 Border Crossing Dolga Vas – Letenye: connects the Slovenian town of Dolga Vas with the Hungarian town of Letenye and is located near the Slovenian-Hungarian motorway A4/E65.

-Border Crossing Razkrižje – Hévíz: connects the Slovenian town of Razkrižje with the Hungarian town of Hévíz, which is particularly known for its thermal baths.
+Border Crossing Razkrižje – Hévíz: connects the Slovenian town of Razkrižje with the Hungarian town of Hévíz, which is particularly well known for its thermal baths.

 Border Crossing Gederovci – Rédics: connects important traffic axes between Slovenia and Hungary via the Slovenian town of Gederovci and the Hungarian town of Rédics, and is considered a significant crossing for international traffic.